FaxanaduHacks/hand_tracker/README.md

 # hand_tracker
-A Python hand recognizer script that uses OpenCV to detect and count the number of fingers you're holding up.
+A Python hand tracker script that uses OpenCV to detect and count the number of fingers you're holding up.
 This program detects the left or right hand simultaneously.